-Rule Five: He who makes the first offer compromises the most.
+How to Bargain Rule Five: The one who makes the first offer compromises the most.

 Don’t be bullied and don’t be rushed.
 After a while, the merchant may stop bargaining and say, “I’m sorry.
 I cannot sell it at that price.”
 (Or, if you’re in Morocco, “Get out of my shop.”)
 Now you’re getting somewhere.
-At that point you tell him you understand completely, thank him kindly for his time, wish him a good day, and walk out of the store.
+At that point you tell them you understand completely, thank them kindly for their time, wish them a good day, and walk out of the store.
 And one of two things will happen: the merchant will let you go, and you write it off as a learning experience.
 Make a mental note that the item is going to cost you a bit more than you’d planned.
 (Mind you, if it’s early in the day and the cruise ships are in town, the merchant is simply betting that someone else is willing to pay more than you are.
-Consider returning tomorrow, or late in the day when he might be more willing to make a deal.)
+Consider returning tomorrow, or late in the day when they might be more willing to make a deal.)

-Rule Six: Don’t beat yourself up if you don’t get the world’s best price.
+Rule Six of How to Bargain: Don’t beat yourself up if you don’t get the world’s best price.

 Merchants are almost always better at bargaining than you are.
 That’s how they stay in business.
 Go easy on yourself—you probably got a decent deal in the grand scheme of things, and a local merchant got a little cash.
 You got a beautiful item, you got a story and you got some memories.
 The most important thing is to cherish them all.